 Proposal and Planning Process - In the case of a new park unit, various resource studies, and planning activities occur.
-Upon authorizing legislation being passed, a General Management Plan and Land Protection Plan will be created to identify any land acquisitions necessary to meet the needs of the park and fulfill the requirements of the authorizing legislation.
+Following passage of authorizing legislation, a General Management Plan and Land Protection Plan will be created to identify any land acquisitions necessary to meet the needs of the park and fulfill the requirements of the authorizing legislation.

 Environmental Compliance - Per the National Environmental Policy Act, a Categorical Exclusion, an Environmental Assessment, or an Environmental Impact Statement may be required to ensure environmental concerns have been addressed.

-Budget Process - Annually, the National Park Service conducts a Land Acquisition Ranking process and submits budget requests for use in preparation of Interior budget requests.
-Congress must appropriate funds from Land and Water Conservation Fund each year for land acquisition.
+Budget Process - Annually, the National Park Service conducts a Land Acquisition Ranking process and submits budget requests for use in preparation of Department of the Interior budget requests.
+Congress must appropriate funds from the Land and Water Conservation Fund each year for land acquisition.

 Closing Process - After a written offer is accepted by both parties, all required documents for transfer of title are prepared.
 The closing process is conducted soon thereafter to execute the deed and other required documents and to disburse funds to the landowner.

 Document Recordation - Acquisition Completed - After the closing process is completed, deeds are filed in the appropriate local system of property ownership records.
 The date of filing in the public record system is the date of official title transfer and the date of acquisition completion.

 Last updated: December 15, 2022